gemini-hlsw/explore/common/src/main/public/README.txt

-The "conf.json" and "staging.conf.json" files are deprecated.
-They are only here so that old serviceWorkers won't fail when they can't find the config file they are expecting.
+The "conf.json" files is deprecated.
+It is only here so that old serviceWorkers won't fail when they can't find the config file they are expecting.
+The working assumption is that everyone who uses staging has updated in the 5 months since the change was made to "environments.conf.json", so the only issue will be with production.

-"staging.conf.json" is only needed by serviceWorkers that were loaded during a short transition of 1 day on 19 June 2023 and is probably only needed by developers and Andy.
-It can be deleted soon.

-"conf.json" is expected by serviceWorkers that stretch back for many months so probably should be kept longer.
+Eventually, this file and conf.json should be deleted.